-Rather than finding the best and cheapest insurance, you have to look for the best and cheapest insurance FOR YOU.
+Rather than finding the best and cheapest insurance company in Quebec, you have to look for the best and cheapest insurance FOR YOU.

 First, figure out what other people are saying.

-Now that you have knowledge, it’s time to shop around.
+Now that you have that knowledge, it’s time to shop around.

 Call as many insurance companies as you have the patience for.

 OR, call an insurance broker like KBD and we can do the shopping for you.